Tai chi, Health Benefits?

 And tai chi is also considered to have the potential to slow the decline in cognitive functioning associated with dementia.
 In fact, a 2015 study found that people who did aerobic exercise or a mind-body exercise like tai chi were less likely to have dementia six years later.

 Recently, I led a team to study the benefits of tai chi for people with dementia.
-People in our study were able to learn tai chi and enjoyed the sessions; Research shows that finding a form of physical activity that you enjoy increases the likelihood that you will start and maintain a physically active lifestyle.
+The people in our study were able to learn tai chi and enjoyed the sessions; Research shows that finding a form of physical activity that you enjoy increases the likelihood that you will start and maintain a physically active lifestyle.
 We also found that tai chi had great potential to reduce falls and maintain good quality of life in older people with dementia.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.